Neuroling/SPINCO_SINEEG/Guides/GUIDE_R_webmaking.md

 ## Commit and Push
   Use Github desktop (or the command line) to  Commit and push changes into your Github.
 The page should now be visible.

+# Github Pages and CloudFlare domain
+GitHub Pages is a static site (i.e., delivered to your browser as it is stored, does not require web applications in the server ) hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.  https://pages.github.com/

+## Make a website on github pages
+- Create a Github account: e.g. username gorkafraga
+- Create a new repository named: gorkafraga.github.io – This repository will contain your website
+- In the repository you can copy some basic html template or other files with the actual website.
+For example this one: https://github.com/imgios/minimalist.
+It contains the very basics: A index.html which you need to edit the content and the ‘assets’ folder  with a subfolder ‘CSS’ containing details about they style, and the subfolder ‘images’ where you can put the main picture and icon.
+Alternatively , there are applications that allow you to modify websites in simpler language using markdown, like Jekyll.
+Alternatively there are options in Rmarkdown
+- Now you have your personal website that anyone can see: gorkafraga.github.io

+##  Linking your github page to your own domain
+* Buy a domain (in Cloudflare for this example ).
+E.g., gorka.science
+* Go to your github repository gorkafraga.github.io and create a new file (in the same space as index.html) named CNAME (use caps).
+In the first and second line, write the domain: e.g., gorka.science and www.gorka.science
+* Go to Cloudflare website and log in :
+- Go to DNS and DNS management
+- Add a new record and choose type = CNAME, Name = gorka.science, Content = gorkafraga.github.io
+That’s it, now if you type in your browser gorka.science it will show the contain of gorkafraga.github.io